 If you are feeling less energetic, visit the Scottish Seabird Centre to look through the 14 cameras trained on nearby Bass Rock and the Isle of May where you can see the biggest puffin colony on the east coast.

-North Berwick is full of independent shops to explore – then grab a coffee from Steampunk Coffee or an ice cream from Alanda’s Gelateria.
+North Berwick is full of independent shops to explore – then grab a coffee from Steampunk Coffee or ice cream from Alanda’s Gelateria.
 For lunch don’t miss freshly grilled lobsters and perfectly cooked chips from the Lobster Shack, eaten right on North Berwick’s harbour.

 How to get to North Berwick